Solving Integer Linear Programs with a Small Number of Global Variables and Constraints: Preliminaries

 \subsection{Parameterized Complexity}

 In parameterized algorithmics~\cite{book/FlumG06,book/Niedermeier06,DowneyFellows13} the runtime of an algorithm is studied with respect to a parameter $k\in\nn$ and input size~$n$.
 The basic idea is to find a parameter that describes the structure of the instance such that the combinatorial explosion can be confined to this parameter.
 In this respect, the most favorable complexity class is \FPT (\emph{fixed-parameter tractable}) which contains all problems that can be decided by an algorithm running in time $f(k)\cdot n^{\bigO{1}}$, where $f$ is a computable function.
-Problems that can be solved in this time are called \emph{fixed-parameter tractable} (fpt). \sv{Aside from the complexity class \FPT, we will also make use of the complexity classes \W{1} (proving hardness for \W{1} is often used to show that a problem is unlikely to be in \FPT), \XP (containing problems that can be solved in polynomial time whenever the parameter is bounded) and \paraNP (problems complete for \paraNP remain \NP{}\hy{}complete even when the parameter is bounded).} \sv{To obtain our lower bounds, we will need the notion of \emph{parameterized reduction}, see for instance~\citeauthor{DowneyFellows13}~(\citeyear{DowneyFellows13}).}
+Problems that can be solved in this time are called \emph{fixed-parameter tractable} (fpt).

-\lv{To obtain our lower bounds, we will need the notion of a parameterized reduction.
+To obtain our lower bounds, we will need the notion of a parameterized reduction.
 Formally, a {\em parameterized problem\/} is a subset of $\Sigma^*\times\nn$, where $\Sigma$ is the input alphabet.
 Let $L_1\subseteq \Sigma_1^*\times\nn$ and $L_2\subseteq \Sigma_2^*\times\nn$ be parameterized problems.
 A \textit{parameterized reduction} (or fpt-reduction) from $L_1$ to $L_2$ is a mapping $P:\Sigma_1^*\times\nn\rightarrow\Sigma_2^*\times\nn$ such that \begin{inparaenum}[(i)] \item $(x,k)\in L_1$ iff $P(x,k)\in L_2$, \item the mapping can be computed by an fpt-algorithm w.r.t.\ parameter $k$, and \item there is a computable function $g$ such that $k'\leq g(k)$, where $(x',k')=P(x,k)$. \end{inparaenum}

+A topic related to fixed-parameter algorithms is \emph{kernelization}.
+We say that the parameterized problem $L \subseteq \Sigma^* \times \nn$ admits a kernel if there is a function $K: \Sigma^* \times \nn \to \Sigma^* \times \nn$ computable in polynomial time such that $(x,k) \in L$ if and only if $K(x,k) \in L$ and $|K(x,k)| \leq h(k)$ for some computable function $h$.
+Informally, a kernel of $L$ is a polynomial time algorithm which given an instance of $L$ produces an equivalent instance of $L$ whose size is bounded by a function of parameter of the original instance.
+We can understand a kernel as an effective preprocessing of an instance of some problem.
+It is well-known~\cite{CyganFKLMPPS15} that a problem admits a fixed-parameter algorithm if and only if it admits a kernel.
+Thus, there is an interest in polynomial kernels, i.e., kernels for which the function $h$ is polynomial.
+For proving that our problems do not admit a polynomial kernel we use polynomial parameter transformations from other problems which do not admit a polynomial kernel.